thongvn7/HealthSense-IoT/README.md

 4. **Configure Firebase**
    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com)
    - Enable Realtime Database
+   - Enable Authentication with Email/Password and Google providers
    - Generate a service account key and save as `serviceAccountKey.json`
+   - Get your Firebase config from Project Settings > General > Your apps
    - Set up environment variables (see Environment Variables section)

 ### Environment Variables